Live Resin vs Rosin: Which Is Right for You?

 live resin vs rosin compared

-The main difference between live resin vs live rosin for many consumers is that live rosin is produced without solvents.
-Live resin is extracted using chemicals, such as ethanol, butane, propane, or carbon dioxide.
+The main difference between live resin and live rosin is that live rosin is produced without solvents.
 Often, extractors use a blend of butane (70%) and propane (30%) to create live resin.

-When these chemicals are blasted into cannabis flower, they strip and separate the cannabinoids and terpenes from the plant material.
-From there, they purge the concentrate, using a vacuum chamber, which removes all the chemical solvents from the extracts (leaving only the desired compounds).
-You can create live resin with no traces of residual solvents left behind in the finished product.
-Many medical and recreationally legal cannabis states require these residual solvents to test under a certain limit, but the states do vary in what this limit is.
-For this reason, some health-conscious consumers might want a more natural, solventless extraction method and prefer live rosins.
+When these chemicals are blasted into cannabis flowers, they strip and separate the cannabinoids and terpenes from the plant material.
+From there, they purge the extract using a vacuum chamber, which removes most of the chemical solvents from the extracts (leaving only the desired compounds).
+You can create live resin with minimal to no traces of residual solvents left behind in the finished product.
+Still, some health-conscious consumers might want a more natural, solventless extraction method and prefer live rosins.

-• One way is to take the frozen plant material and agitate it using a screen, separating the trichomes, before placing the material into a micron bag and putting it under heat and pressure.
+• One way is to take the frozen plant material and agitate it using a screen, separating the trichomes, before placing the material into a micron bag and heating and pressing it.

 • You can also place the plant material in a micron bag and head straight to adding heat and pressure, resulting in less product with more impurities, such as plant material and dirt.